A review of the evidence base acupuncture for IVF or ICSI

-Lianne Aquilina and Mark Bovey, Research Resource, British Acupuncture Council review, 2019
+Author Lianne Aquilina MSc and Mark Bovey MSc, British Acupuncture Council Research Resource Brief, January 2019

 A body of evidence is presented on the topic of acupuncture administered for IVF or ICSI that indicates acupuncture has a significant treatment effect on clinical pregnancy and birth rate when conducted at varied time points.
 Research is ongoing and is not conclusive.